-Steve Wozniak says he might be 'patient zero' for US coronavirus cases
+Steve Wozniak: I might be 'patient zero' for US coronavirus cases (Update)

-Steve Wozniak says he might be ‘patient zero’ for US coronavirus cases
+Steve Wozniak says he might be ‘patient zero’ for US coronavirus cases (Update: he’s not)

+It seems awfully irresponsible of Mr. Wozniak to have gone to the press with this news without properly checking his facts.
+Bryan Menegus at Gizmodo articulates this succinctly in his latest piece.

 Apple co-founder Steve Wozniak and his wife Janet may have been exposed to COVID-19 (coronavirus) during a recent trip to China.

-Note: Update (8:21AM IST): Jessica Guynn, senior technology writer at USA Today, tweeted that Steve Wozniak’s spouse, Janet, told the publication hours after her husband went public that she only had a sinus infection — not a case of COVID-19 as he originally thought.